 Overpronation can lead to bunions, heel spurs, plantar fasciitis, Achilles tendonitis, and knee pain.
 Supination can lead to ankle sprains and fractures, and shin splints.

-If you have any of these problems or want to avoid them, you need to know whether you usually pronate, overpronate, or supinate.
+If you have problems or want to avoid them, you must know whether you usually pronate, overpronate, or supinate.

 A podiatrist or orthopedic doctor can tell by looking at the wear pattern on your shoes and doing a simple test where they push on the outside of your ankle bone.